 - 1. If a student feels that a problem requires resolution the student should first speak with the teacher.
 The teacher should offer a reasonable expectation for a response, but the response should not take longer than seven days.
 Every attempt should be made to resolve the issue as soon as possible. - 2.
 If a reasonable compromise has not been reached within one week the student may include the second instructor in the process.
 The School will render a written decision to the student within three (3) school days.
 The school must make a reasonable attempt to reconcile any grievance.

-The student has the right to contact the Office of Private Occupational Education, Massachusetts Division of Professional Licensure at any time.
+The student has the right to contact the Office of Private Occupational Education, Massachusetts - 3.
+Per 230 CMR 15.07(2) a school shall respond to written student complaints in writing within ten days from when the complaint was submitted to the school.